 Sometimes less is more

-3. Grow your list of alumni to text
+3. Update your list of alumni

 You may start by asking those who pledge during a phonathon or online if they would like to receive pledge reminders and other notifications via text.
-Include the option on all event registration forms, donation pages, and within other communication like email and social media posts.
+Include the option on all event registration forms, donation pages, and other communication like email and social media posts.

 But how else will you decide who to text?